Maleick/byvalver/docs/USAGE.md

 BYVALVER is an advanced command-line tool for automated removal of null bytes from shellcode while preserving functional equivalence.
 The tool leverages the Capstone disassembly framework to analyze x86/x64 assembly instructions and applies sophisticated transformation strategies.

+**NEW in v3.0:** BYVALVER now supports generic bad-character elimination via the `--bad-chars` option, allowing users to specify arbitrary bytes to eliminate beyond just null bytes.
+This feature is functional but newly implemented - the 122+ transformation strategies were originally designed and optimized specifically for null-byte elimination.

 ## What's New in v2.1.1

 ### Automatic Output Directory Creation